 Day 3: Willamette Valley

-After picking up your rental car, I recommend spending the day in the Willamette Valley.
-Some of the most popular wineries include the Eyrie Vineyards, Domaine Drouhin, Elk Cove Vineyards, Chehalem, Argyle Winery, Sokol Blosser, Rex Hill, and Willamette Valley Vineyards.
+After picking up your rental car this morning, I recommend spending the day in the Willamette Valley.
+Some of the most popular wineries include the Eyrie Vineyards, Domaine Drouhin, Elk Cove Vineyards, Chehalem Winery, Argyle Winery, Sokol Blosser, Rex Hill, and Willamette Valley Vineyards.
 A couple wineries offer tours, but most just have tasting rooms that you can enjoy.

 We went for a wine tasting and some nibbles, and it was even prettier than in that guide book photo.